azm-gh/postgre-flask-poc/README.md

 # postgre-flask-poc
-this is test repo with basic concepts such as ORM, database URI, routing
+this is test repo with basic concepts such as ORM, database URI, flask routing and template/jinja syntax